byu-rad-lab/pneudrive/pcb_design/Readme.md

 These PCBs were designed using Autodesk EAGLE.
 The corresponding project, board, and schematic files are found in this directory, as well as the CAM outputs.

+We used OSHPARK to print out PCBs.
+For convenience, their design rules are also included in this repo.
+To use them, navigate to 'Design Rules' in Eagle and click load to select the .dru file.
+This will load OSHPARK's manufacturing rules automatically for design rule checking.

+We have also created a custom part library which includes footprints, schematics, and 3d models for each major component used in this design.
+To use the library, simply add the filepath of the .lbr file to Eagle's search path in the Control Panel.
+For more info see [here](https://www.instructables.com/Adding-a-Library-to-Eagle-CAD/).

+# Specifications and Design Notes
+## I2C Design
+The I2C bus on this pcb has both an IN and OUT port.
+The OUT port is useful for daisy chaining multiple of these pcbs, but is not required.
+The arduino communicates on a 5V logic level, which is incompatible with the 3.3V logic of the BBB.
+To remedy this, we use a bi-directional logic level shifter to make sure voltages are at the right levels for each device.
+The shifter is used once on the BBB cape and outputs 5V to any arudino board down the line.
+The logic shifter uses 10k pullup resistors on the SDA and SCL lines.
+According to [this](https://www.ti.com/lit/an/slva689/slva689.pdf?ts=1612978067135&ref_url=https%253A%252F%252Fwww.google.com%252F) resource, 10k is too high for our I2C line.

+The max for I2C fast mode is 400 pF according to Table 1.
+Since we don't have that many devices and the wires aren't super long, we assumed a bus capacitance of about 150pF.
+This combined with the operating voltage of 5V on fast mode gives a minimum resistance value of about 1.5k (from Fig 2) and a max resistance of about 2.5k 9 (from Fig 3).
+In order to get an equivalent resistance in this range with the 10k resistors in the logic shifter, we add a 2.2k resistor in parallel to get an equivalent pullup resistance of 1.8k.
+We measured the performance of the I2C bus with these resistors in place and observed about 380-390Hz bit rate (the 10k resistors alone work, but the bit rate was ~340Hz and the voltage level was barely reaching high).
+The closer the equivalent resistance is to the minimum resistance, the faster the line can transfer data at the cost of higher power consumption.

+## PCB Design Notes
+Something about trace width (and calculator I used for it), net classes, and clearance.
+Also talk about the 2 ground planes to minimize noise.

+# PCB Schematic

 # Places to order parts

 For *each* board you will need these things.
 For each item a link is included where we ordered them.
 The total price per board (including printing the pcb) is about $150.
 Note that there are farily significant bulk discounts for many of these parts.